 IT and internet access policies provide appropriate guidance to customers

-Bandwidth is sufficient for consistent good quality access to digital print/image/sound resources served to customers by the Library.
+Internet bandwidth is sufficient for consistent good quality access to digital print/image/sound resources served to customers by the Library.
+Performance to be monitored regularly to ensure responsive access by customers using public PCs and WiFi hotspots.